 Each year on Father's Day Australian's spend $34 million on liquor, as a gesture of appreciation for fathers, according to research company IBIS World.
 However, when we look at the facts, the gift of booze could be having a detrimental impact on your Dad's health.

-Recent evidence published in The Lancet shows that no level of alcohol consumption is safe for your health.
+The Lancet shows that no level of alcohol consumption is safe for your health.
 The risk of all-cause mortality, and of cancers specifically, rises with increasing levels of consumption.

 It was also revealed that alcohol is the leading global risk factor for death and disability for those aged 15-49 years.